 These dumbbells can grow with you through years of progress.
 Not only are they adjustable, but they’re also extremely durable thanks to the combination of steel and cast iron.

-The wide variety of options is a major plus.
-These dumbbells make it easy to assemble a uniform rack of weights.
+This variety is a plus as you can upgrade to heavier weights in the same collection as you become stronger.
 However, they are fairly expensive already – and the price shoots up as you buy more.
-A case or stand isn’t included either.

 This neoprene set from AmazonBasics offers plenty of variety in a streamlined package, perfect for beginners.
 The set includes three pairs of dumbbells, weighing in at 3lbs, 5lbs and 8lbs each.

 The lighter weights are perfect for beginners – you can mix and match sizes depending on your strength without feeling overwhelmed or worrying about injury.
 The flashy pastel neoprene finishes are another plus.
 They’re smooth and comfortable to hold without tearing up your hands.

 These dumbbells come with hexagonal heads to prevent them from rolling away once you set them down.
 If you want to keep them organized, the included plastic rack is another bonus.
 Though these are some of the lighter dumbbells on the list, they work well for beginners who need an accessible first set.